Luca de Samuele Cagnazzi: Return to the University of Altamura

 Following pain in his left side, he was advised by doctor Domenico Cotugno to return to his own city Altamura.
 In the University of Altamura, there weren't suitable teacher for the chair of mathematics.
 Cagnazzi convinced the then rector Gioacchino de Gemmis to add a mathematics course; until then just Euclidean geometry was taught.
 Cagnazzi had to obtain some credentials from the Chaplain Major in order to be hired as a teacher and he finally obtained the chair of mathematics in 1787.
 He later regretted coming back to his hometown since he preferred living in Naples, the capital of the Kingdom.
 Despite that, he was already appointed "Canon of Altamura".

 Cagnazzi later had the chance to return to Naples, where he was able to deepen his knowledge in the field of mineralogy with the help of Alberto Fortis, with whom Cagnazzi remained in contact even after his return to Lombardy (in winter of 1789) through extensive correspondence and exchange of minerals.

-In February 1790, while he was in Naples, Cagnazzi was appointed "Primicerio" of the Cathedral of Altamura and "I had to doctorate in the ridiculous manner that was practiced in the College of the Prince of Avellino".
+In February 1790, while he was in Naples, Cagnazzi was appointed "Primicerio" of the Cathedral of Altamura and "had to doctorate in the ridiculous manner that was practiced in the College of the Prince of Avellino".
 In June of the same year he returned to Altamura and began to teach "the natural and rational philosophical course", replacing Giuseppe Carlucci, who had been teaching that course.
 Cagnazzi describes Carlucci as "highly skilled in ecclesiastical matters and rational philosophy" and contemptuous of the superstition "that was promoted by foolish priests".